palewire/go-big-with-github-actions/docs/matrix.md

         run: echo "Scraping data for ${{ matrix.state }}"
 ```

-And we should do the same for the scraping and logging steps.
+And we should do the same for the scraping step.
+For simplicity, let's cut that datestamp step for now.

-{emphasize-lines="20,34,37"}
+{emphasize-lines="20,34"}
 ```yaml
 name: Matrix scraper